 Well the argument goes that what really matters is the progressive increase in intensity on the muscles.
 Doing things such as adding a little weight each week, increasing reps with the same weight, or shortening rest time between sets is all you need to spur muscle growth.

-The other more serious criticism of reps to failure is the risks that it holds.
-Critics of reps to failure will talk about how counterproductive it can be because your form inevitably breaks down at least a little bit when you are fatigued to the point of failure.
+The other more serious criticism of training to failure is the risks that it holds.
+Critics of train to failure will talk about how counterproductive it can be because your form inevitably breaks down at least a little bit when you are fatigued to the point of failure.
 Poor form and very high fatigue are a recipe for injury.

 Now poor form is something to be taken seriously.
 Someone once said “you can never do the wrong thing the right way.”
 Lets give credence to that statement.
 I never advocate sprawling and wiley form when lifting weights.
 Everyone should take proper form seriously.